-Founded in 2008, Task Rabbit has received over 37 Million dollars in funding to date.
+Founded in 2008, Task Rabbit has received over 37 Million dollars in funding.

-If you reside in the US, and you seek a quick avenue to make some money then you should sign up on this platform.
+If you reside in the US and seek a quick avenue to make some money, you should sign up on this platform.

 9. Writer Access.

-Writer access is an online freelance website for writers, all this platform does is to connect writers and translators with potential clients, all you need do as a client is to Place orders for the content you need which may be; articles, blog posts, website copy, product descriptions, press releases and many more.
+Writer access is an online freelance website for writers; all this platform does is connect writers and translators with potential clients; all you need to do as a client is to Place orders for the content you need, which may be; articles, blog posts, website copy, product descriptions, press releases and many more.

 Writer Access was initially launched in 2000 as a website called LifeTips which later became Writer Access after ten years in 2010.

-WriteAccess provides good opportunities for Writers, particularly if they stay with the platform for a while.
+WriteAccess provides good opportunities for Writers, mainly if they stay with the platform for a while.

 WriterAccess proposes a wide variety of writing chances for writers of all skill levels.
 Orders range from product descriptions and blogs to technical, legal and medical writing.

-Most times the company even offers its own orders to writers and will compensate writers to write blogs for them.
-Signing up for WriterAccess initially is a bit stressful, but can sequentially be worth it.
-It starts by visiting their website and apply to become a writer for them.
+Most times, the company even offers its orders to writers and will compensate writers for writing blogs for them.
+Initially, signing up for WriterAccess is a bit stressful but can sequentially be worth it.
+It starts by visiting their website and applying to become a writer for them.

-The very final step to getting started as a freelancer is to create a website for yourself, this is not important, but can it can serve as a CV for the previous work that you have done so far.
+The final step to getting started as a freelancer is to create a website for yourself, this is not important, but it can serve as a CV for the previous work you have done so far.

-All you just need is a landing page kind of website that talks about you, the kind of skillset that you possess and a full list of your past and present project, this can help you get more acceptance from potential clients that you actually know what you are doing as a Freelancer.
+All you need is a landing page kind of website that talks about you, the kind of skillset you possess and a complete list of your past and present projects; this can help you get more acceptance from potential clients that you know you are doing as a Freelancer.

-I wrote a guide to help you get started with hosting your first website and I recommend you read it.
+I wrote a guide to help you start hosting your first website, and I recommend you read it.

-As a Freelancer, you have a lot of skillset to your belt, but yet no one is readily patronizing you, this is usually a problem for freelancers when they initially get started, they get paid very little in the first season, but this is normal and would go away if such a person is persistent and always tries his/ her best to deliver more than expected.
+As a Freelancer, you have a lot of skillset to your belt, yet no one is readily patronizing you; this is usually a problem for freelancers when they initially get started, they get paid very little in the first season, but this is normal and would go away if such a person is persistent and always tries their best to deliver more than expected.

-When I started freelancing as a web designer, it was a very tough experience, but I learnt a lot, and one of the things I discovered is that;
+When I started freelancing as a web designer, it was a very tough experience, but I learned a lot, and one of the things I discovered is that;

 Talent is not everything.

-Don’t feel bad when you are being underpaid as a newbie freelancer, It will pass, but in the meantime make sure to pay deep attention to the details in this section.
+Please don’t feel bad when you are being underpaid as a newbie freelancer; it will pass, but in the meantime, pay serious attention to the details in this section.